Lusti-Kartl'n

 Lusti-Kartl'n or Lusti-Kartn is a Bavarian trick-taking, card game for four players with an unusual rule for winning the tricks.
 Like the Czech game of Sedma, the winner of a trick is the last one to play a card of the same rank as the led card.
 Players form two teams of two and thus are able to smear their partner's tricks or play blanks if they think their opponents will win the trick.
 The only counters are the Aces and Tens, worth 10 points each, and there are 10 more points for the last trick.
 The aim is thus to win 50 or more points.

 Background

 Lusti-Kartl'n is a point-trick game for 4 players in which the aim is to score 50 or more card points from a total of 90.
 Players form permanent teams of two, the partners sitting opposite one another.
 There are no trumps.

 Cards

 Lusti-Kartl'n is played with 32 cards from a Bavarian pattern pack; the Sixes are left out.
 The Aces and Tens are worth 10 points each; the remaining cards are non-counters.
-As taking the last trick earns an additional 10 points, there are 90 points to play for.
+As taking the last joke earns an additional 10 points, there are 90 points to play for.